couchbaselabs/couchbase-model-views/README.md

 couchbase-model-views
 =====================

-Sample project demonstrating how to generate Couchbase Views with the CouchbaseClient and custom attributes on data objects
+Sample project demonstrating how to generate basic Couchbase Views with the CouchbaseClient and custom attributes on data objects

 Usage (Models)
 =====================